Young Australians can save up to 10% on private health insurance.

-Teenagers, students and young professionals are not the only people to benefit in the coming months.
+Teenagers, students and young professionals are not the only people to benefit from the reforms.
 Rather, these improvements are part of a major overhaul by the government targeting private health insurance more generally.

 - Hospital insurance tiers.
-1 April will also see the introduction of a new four-tier system aimed at simplifying PHI.
+A new four-tier system has launched, aimed at simplifying PHI.

 - Improved first-time access to mental health services.
-There will also be improved access to mental health services, with waived waiting periods.
+There is now improved access to mental health services, with waived waiting periods for certain customers.

 - Better care for those in rural areas.
-Access to accommodation benefits through general cover.
+Access to accommodation benefits through hospital cover.

 - Removal of some natural therapy benefits.
 Cuts to some natural therapies designed to help stem rising insurance costs.

 Speak to a health insurance advisor

 - Instant advice if you call 1300 594 882